austinbeaufort/home-on-the-range/README.md

 h.add([3, "-2", 1], -6) // => -4
 h.add([3], "22", [-1, -4]) // => 20

+// quotient will drop the remainder.
+There was no operator for this functionality, so here it is. h.quotient(12, 3) // => 4 h.quotient(14, 3) // => 4

 h.deep([22, [[[3], 4]], [4], "33"], "7", [[10], 9]) // => [22, 3, 4, 4, "33", "7", 10, 9];

 h.createFibArray(10) // => [0n, 1n, 1n, 2n, 3n, 5n, 8n, 13n, 21n, 34n, 55n, 89n, 144n];